Reporting to: Clinical Manager, Nursing Team

 - High integrity; creativity; balance, good judgment and objectivity; high vision and conceptual capabilities; consultative, facilitate and collaborative; sense of humor.

 - Demonstrates flexibility that allows you to work with high energy, creative people.

 - Able to thrive and effectively manage priorities in a changing, ambiguous environment.

 Note: Flexibility is necessary, as this position may require occasional weekend and evening work and travel within and outside the Lower Mainland.

 At the discretion of Canuck Place Children’s Hospice, the information in this job description may be reviewed and revised, as required, to meet the needs of the organization.

 Canuck Place Children’s Hospice hires on the basis of merit and is strongly committed to equality and diversity within its community and to a welcoming and inclusive workplace.
 We especially welcome applications from Indigenous persons, visible minority group members, persons with disabilities, people of all sexual orientations and genders, and others with the skills and knowledge to productively engage with diverse communities.

-Please submit your cover letter and your resume at https://www.canuckplace.org/about-us/careers/ by October 25, 2019.
+Please submit your cover letter and your resume at https://www.canuckplace.org/about-us/careers/.
+This position will remain open until filled.
 We recognize the importance of a diversified workforce, and we encourage First Nations, Inuit and Metis candidates, members of visible minorities and persons with disabilities to apply.

 We thank all applicants for their interest; however, only those candidates who have been short-listed will be contacted.